-- 4 Calculating with fractions To add and subtract fractions with different denominators, using the concept of equivalent fractions.
-To associate a fraction with division to calculate decimal fraction equivalents (0.275) for a simple for stime 3/4(x) 5 Calculating with fractions (0.375) for a simple fraction (3/8).
-To multiply simple pairs of proper fractions, writing the answer in its simplest form (1/4 ÷ 1/2 = 1/8).
-To divide proper fractions by whole numbers (1/3 ÷ 2 = 1/6).
-6 Percentages, decimals and fractions To solve problems involving the calculation of percentages of whole numbers or measures and the use of percentages for comparison.
+fractions fractions Calculating with fractions Percentages, decimals and fractions 2D and 3D shapes Mental and written addition, nu To add and subtract fractions with different denominators, using the concept of equivalent fractions.
+To associate a fraction with division to calculate decimal fraction equivalents (0.375) for a simple fraction $\binom{3}{8}$ to multiply simple pairs of proper fractions, writing the answer in its simplest form $\binom{1}{4} \div \binom{1}{2} = \binom{1}{8}$ .
+To divide proper fractions by whole numbers $\binom{1}{3} \div 2 = \binom{1}{6}$ .
+To solve problems involving the calculation of percentages of whole numbers or measures and the use of percentages for comparison.
 To recall and use equivalences between simple fractions, decimals and percentages, including different contexts.
-7 2D and 3D shapes To draw 2D shapes using given dimensions and angles.
+Calculating with fractions Percentages, decimals and fractions 2D and 3D shapes Mental and written addition, nu To divide proper fractions by whole numbers $(\frac{1}{3} \div 2 = \frac{1}{6})$ .
+To solve problems involving the calculation of percentages of whole numbers or measures and the use of percentages for comparison.
+To recall and use equivalences between simple fractions, decimals and Percentages, decimals and fractions 2D and 3D shapes Mental and written addition, nu To solve problems involving the calculation of percentages of whole numbers or measures and the use of percentages for comparison.
+To recall and use equivalences between simple fractions, decimals and Mental and written nu addition, addition, nu To draw 2D shapes using given dimensions and angles.
 To recognise, describe and build simple 3D shapes, including making nets.
-To draw and translate simple shapes on the co-ordinate plane, and reflect them in the axes.
-Friday lesson weekly Mental and written addition, subtraction, multiplication, division of large numbers, fractions, negative numbers and decimals To perform mental calculations, including with mixed operations and large numbers.
-To complete addition and subtraction calculations using efficient written methods including decimals To perform mental calculations, including with mixed operation and large numbers.
-To use their knowledge of the order of operations to carry out calculations involving the four operations.
-To divide numbers up to 4 digits by a two-digit whole number using the efficient written method of long division, and interpret remainders as whole number remainders, fractions or by rounding, as appropriate for the context.
-To multiply multi-digit numbers up to 4 digits by a two-digit whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long division, as appropriate for the context.
-To divide numbers up to 4 digits by a two-digit whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long division, and interpret remainders as whole number using the using remainders, fractions or by rounding, as appropriate for the context.
-To use estimation to check answers to calculations and determine, in the context of a problem, levels of accuracy.
-Asse ss and review • To assess and review the half-term's work.
+To draw and translate simple shapes on the co-ordinate plane, and reflect them in he axes. division of large numbers, fractions, negative numbers and decimals To To To b perform mental calculations, including with mixed operations and large umbers. b complete addition and subtraction calculations using efficient written methods including decimals b perform mental calculations, including with mixed operation and large numbers. b use their knowledge of the order of operations to carry out calculations involving the four operations. b o divide numbers up to 4 digits by a two-digit whole number using the efficient written method of long division, and interpret remainders as whole number emainders, fractions or by rounding, as appropriate for the context. b o multiply multi-digit numbers up to 4 digits by a two-digit whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long multiplication. c divide numbers up to 4 digits by a two-digit whole number using the efficient written method of long multiplication. c divide numbers up to 4 digits by a two-digit whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long multiplication. c divide numbers up to 4 digits by a two-digit whole number using the efficient written method of long division, and interpret remainders as whole number using the efficient written method of long division, and interpret remainders as whole number remainders, fractions or by rounding, as appropriate for the context. use estimation to check answers to calculations and determine, in the context of problem, levels of accuracy.
+Assess and review •